-In a search to replace several NetGear WNCE2001 devices which had, over time, proven themselves to be so unreliable they would literally kill the entire wireless AND wired network by randomly hijacking DHCP.
+In a search to replace several NetGear WNCE2001 devices which had over time, proven themselves to be so unreliable they would literally kill entire wireless AND wired networks by randomly hijacking DHCP.
 I tried many devices — some either couldn’t bridge at all, others ‘worked’ but had such terrible range or connection quality they were practically useless, others were simply too large, the list goes on.
-I was almost ready to give up.

-Then I discovered the GL-MT300A – a tiny Linux / OpenWRT powered WIFI/Ethernet cube for around $35.
-The list of built-in features is endless.
-But I needed it for only one thing – wifi client-mode bridging.
+Almost ready to give up on the project, I discovered the GL-MT300A – a tiny Linux / OpenWRT powered cube for around $35.
+The list of built-in features is impressive.
+But I need it for only one thing – a small, USB powered wifi client-mode bridge.

-After some more research, I discovered an open-source software ‘fix’ for this hardware limitation called ‘relayd’.
+With some google-fu, I discovered an open-source ‘software fix’ for this hardware limitation called ‘relayd’.
 It’s available through the built-in package manager and can be installed with a few clicks.
-Configuring everything ‘correctly’ is a whole different story – I spent countless hours trying, failing, factory-resetting, trying again – until I found a repeatable, working and reliable step-by-step solution that doesn’t break things when you change settings afterwards in the standard GUI.

-- Bridge WIFI in client mode to the physical WAN port
+- WIFI bridged repeater to the physical WAN port (my only ‘must have’)

-- Manage WIFI networks and hotspot settings via standard (non-advanced) GUI
+- Manage WIFI networks list and hotspot settings through the ‘basic’ (non-LUCI) GUI.

 - Connect laptop or PC to the LAN port, and perform a factory reset (hold reset button for at least 10 seconds)